Green Point Christian College

 Green Point Christian College is an independent non-denominational Christian co-educational primary and secondary day school, located in Green Point, New South Wales on the Central Coast of New South Wales, Australia.
-The school provides a religious and general education to approximately 1,100 students from Year K to Year 12.
+The school provides a religious and general education to approximately 1,100 students from Kindergarten to Year 12.

 History

 The school was established in 1982 by the Green Point Baptist Church.
 The principal is Mr Phillip Nash.